reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 Unfortunately, this can cause memory leaks for server rendering (where `componentWillUnmount` will never be called) and async rendering (where rendering might be interrupted before it completes, causing `componentWillUnmount` not to be called).

 People often assume that `componentWillMount` and `componentWillUnmount` are paired, but that is not guaranteed.
-Only once `componentDidMount` has been called does React guarantee that `componentWillUnmount` will later be called (for clean up).
+Only once `componentDidMount` has been called does React guarantee that `componentWillUnmount` will later be called for clean up.

-For this reason, the recommended way to add listeners (or subscriptions) is to use the `componentDidMount` lifecycle:
+For this reason, the recommended way to add listeners/subscriptions is to use the `componentDidMount` lifecycle:
 `embed:update-on-async-rendering/adding-event-listeners-after.js`

 ### Updating `state` based on `props`